localgiving/imgproxy/README.md

 Check http://phpthumb.sourceforge.net/demo/docs/phpthumb.readme.txt for more options - replace |'s with -'s basically.

 Conf.ini can be used to set allowed referers to prevent hot-linking, and to serve SSL files.

+# Donate to us
+If you've found this package useful, consider [donating to us](https://localgiving.com/charity/donate).